miguelalvinflores/jazzify/README.md

 ## Technologies

-DIY Product Hunt is built using the following stack & libraries:
+Jazzify is built using the following stack & libraries:

 ### **Backend**
 1. _Sequelize_